turingschool/rails_exercises/README.md

 Each group of exercises has tests under `spec/features` and/or `spec/models`.
 Each test file begins with a number (ex: `1dog_spec.rb`).
 This number indicates the order in which you should complete the tests.

 Run the tests individually with `rspec spec/models/1dog_spec.rb` for example.
 You can also skip tests by changing `it` blocks to `xit` which will be helpful for narrowing your focus.
-Additionally, you can run a specific test with `rspec spec/models/1dog_spec.rb:xyz` where `xyz` refers to line number in the test file where the `it` is located.
+Additionally, you can run a specific test with `rspec spec/models/1dog_spec.rb:xyz` where `xyz` refers to the line number in the test file where the `it` is located.

+## Contributing

+If you find any bugs or have suggestions, we'd love to hear them!
+You can email `brian@turing.io` or slack `@Brian Zanti` in the Turing Slack Workspace.